-In this edition we look at recent developments involving employer's liability, disability discrimination, redundancy, and aggravated damages for injury to feelings.
+In this edition we look at recent developments involving TUPE, Working Time Regulations, employee status and age discrimination.
 Please click on the title to view any article.

 As always, please do not hesitate to contact any member of the Employment Group if you have any queries on the issues covered in the Update or any other matters.

 'Static' interpretation of wage-fixing clause in transferring employees' contracts

 In Parkwood Leisure v Alemo-Herron and others the Court of Appeal has resolved a long-running argument about the effect of a TUPE transfer on contract terms and conditions which are negotiated under a collective agreement.